Summary of Findings

 Providentially, we were at that time placing a new order of Miraculous Medals with our Italian provider.
 In consultation with the provider, we re-designed the Medal so that there is no star atop the cross and that the stars have five points and not six.
 We have carried this design ever since, though without prejudice to other designs with the star atop the cross as it is not a symbol of Freemasonry.

 There is a lot of information to take in with respect to the above presentation.
 We encourage people to take time with everything and to study it at one’s own pace.
 What is essential to take away, however, from the presentation is what we stated at the beginning: the claim that the Freemasons struck and disseminated a “false” miraculous medal is questionable and indeed highly doubtful.
-The origins of the claim are suspect and were driven by uncritical people, some of which had quite an imagination.

 In the end, we wish to stress the fact that St. Paul Street Evangelization does not sell “false” miraculous medals.
 You can rest assured that if you purchase medals from our store, you are receiving authentic medals.
 We would like to thank you for taking the time to read this document and for your continued support of St. Paul Street Evangelization.